 The beads have evolved to looking like water droplets, which is a bit of a logo cliche.
 We agreed it made sense to try to turn the ripple into a wave.

 By the fifth round, we were solid on the bead and wave concept, but needed to mold the two into one.
 We wanted the bead and the wave to appear in the same visual universe, if you will.
 This would represent the kind of harmony at the core of Montessori Live, and combine all the other cool metaphors we were going for.

 And then there were two.

 Above, you’ll see a horizontal banner logo, a vertical logo, and then 3 social media icon variations.
-We also provided them with a large package of document templates, newly designed student handbook, 3 different types of business cards, newly designed certifications and diplomas, a brochure, a one page handout, and even e-mail signatures for staff members.
+We also provided a large repository of document templates, a newly designed student handbook, three different types of business cards, updated certificates and diplomas, a brochure, a one-page handout, and even e-mail signatures for staff members.

-All of which can be resized, used on any background, and adapted easily into anything they want to put their branding on.
+All of which can be resized, used on any background, and integrated easily into anything they want to their branding to appear on.